 The admin user account has the permission to delete the operator/guest user account.

+- Step 1 Go to System > User.

-Step 2 Select a user from the list.
+- Step 2 Select a user from the list.

-Step 3 Click Delete to delete the selected user account.
+- Step 3 Click Delete to delete the selected user account.

 Chapter 20 Appendix